 Sit up on the bike.
 A more upright fit on a bike makes it easier to see around you and increases your profile.
 I like having multiple hand positions on handlebars, so I use road bike drop bars, but swept-back cruiser-style handlebars are better because their most upright position also has access to brakes.
 Do not use “safety” or “suicide” levers with a drop bar, as they don’t generate enough leverage to stop the bike.
 If you’re in a recumbent, use a big flag and large mirrors to see behind you.

 Use a rack or bags attached to the bike to haul gear.
-Getting gear off your back makes it more comfortable to bike and easier to look around.
+Getting gear off your back makes it more comfortable to bike and easier to look around to stay aware of your surroundings.
 Carry Voile straps or bungee cords to secure items so they can’t fall off.
 A front basket is another good option.

 Wear a helmet.
 If only to prevent skids on pavement, but also because your brain needs all the help it can get.
 Use MIPS or wavecel helmets that cushion the impact and help with rotating decelerations.
 Don’t attach heavy items to it, though a light can be a good idea.
 Put reflective stickers on the helmet or choose the fluorescent color scheme.

-During the day, wear polarized sunglasses to cut down on glare from glass.
+During the day, wear polarized sunglasses to cut down on glare from car windshields and pavement.
 At night, wear clear glasses to keep bugs out.

 Film everything in front and behind with cameras that can detect crashes.
 A GoPro works in a pinch, but has limited battery life and no circular mode, so once the storage fills up, the recording stops.
 Try to find a camera made for crash documentation, like a dashcam for motorcycles.
 The Cycliq Fly cameras are made for bicycles, but I’ve had mixed results with them: the hardware is excellent but the firmware and app are lacking.

 Use a bell or call out when overtaking someone on a shared-use path.
 A “brrring” bell is more friendly than a “ding” bell, but I like the Spurcycle despite the shrill tone.
 On off-road paths, a bell like the Timber that rings continuously (like a cow bell) is useful for keeping your hands in control of the bike.
-If you do call out, don’t say phrases containing the words “left” or “right” as you pass, because this might cause the person to move unpredictably because they mishear it.
-Just say something like “passing” or “approaching” and don’t pass too quickly.
+If you do call out, don’t say phrases containing the words “left” or “right” as you pass, because this might cause the person to move unpredictably if they mishear the words around the direction.
+Just say something like “passing” or “approaching” and slow down while passing.

 My own bike gear is on my Kona Rove DL bicycle and the list of Bicycle gear companies have a good reputation for durable equipment.